-Solid Job Gains Expected, Latest Sign The U.S. Economy Remains Strong
+Unemployment Drops To 3.6%, Payrolls Up 263,000, Showing Economy Remains Strong

 Loading...

-U.S. employers added an average of 180,000 jobs a month in the first three months of the year.
-Analysts expect that hiring in April continued at or above that level and that unemployment stayed at 3.8%.
+The pace of hiring in April was stronger than the monthly average of 186,000 jobs in the first three months of the year.
+Analysts had expected the April number to grow by about 185,000.

-Central bankers expect the trend to continue, fueled by an uptick in consumer spending and business investment.

-Wages have also been growing but not at a rate that would spark fears of inflation.
+Average wages rose at an annual rate of 3.2% — strong, but not enough to spark fears of inflation.
 Workers' productivity surged in the first quarter, and the additional output helps employers keep their costs in check.

+"We don't see any evidence at all of overheating," Powell said Wednesday.
+"For a long time now, there have been anecdotal reports of labor shortages and difficulty in finding skilled labor and that kind of thing.
+Nonetheless, you have very strong job creation."

 Inflation has been running below the Fed's target of 2%.
 But Fed policymakers opted not to lower interest rates at their meeting this week, despite pressure from President Trump.